 Food Science & Human Nutrition Research Resources

-This guide is intended to provide relevant library and information resources to support your work.
+Welcome!
+I hope that you find this guide useful as you undertake course assignments and research.
 If you are new to using the CSU Libraries, you may also find this two-page summary (PDF) helpful.

 For full access to library resources:

 - You will need to know your eID eName and ePassword, to enter when prompted by the Libraries' Web pages.

 - You will need access to your two library accounts, described below.

 - Your primary, 24/7 library account.
 Lists the physical items, such as books, that you have borrowed or are waiting to receive.

 - Use this account to renew items that are currently checked out to you.

 - You will need to create this account.
 Have handy your CSUID (the last 8 digits of your RamCard barcode, or find it on the first screen that appears when you sign on to RamWeb).